Bridge Framework – Integration Framework based on SAP BTP for MS Teams Integrations with SAP

-An early version of the framework is available on GitHub for you to try out.
-Check out the repository and its corresponding documentation to get started.
+An early version of the framework will soon be available on GitHub for you to try out.
 As mentioned previously, make sure to also check out the blog, written by my colleagues, entitled “S/4HANA Integration with MS Teams via BTP: A Siemens Experience Story,” detailing how the Bridge Framework powered a purchase order productivity solution for our customer, Siemens.

 If you have any questions or would like to learn more about the Bridge Framework please reach out to me, leave a comment, or send an email to email@example.com.

 I would like to thank Kyungwoo Hyun, Feng Liang, Adarsh Hegde, Weikun Liu, Kyle Xue, and Alex Bishka for their work on developing the framework.
 Sandesh Shinde and Jie Xiong for their design work.
 Dante Alipio and Michael Troy for reviewing our blogs.
 And, finally, Sivakumar N. for managing and guiding this project.